bitmoremedia/mygi/pages/about/index.md

 - <a href="http://www.theingredientstore.com/amescompany/GIindex.html" target="_blank">theingredientstore.com</a>
 - <a href="http://www.optimalfoods.org/" target="_blank">optimalfoods.org</a>

-Note: these GI values are just a guide, as some people may respond differently to certain foods.
-In the MyGi app you can personalise the GI value of any food item if you feel the 'general guide' does not match how your own body responds to certain food types
+*Note: the GI values provided by MyGi are just a **general guide** and some people may respond differently to certain foods.
+In the MyGi app you can personalise the GI value of any food item if you feel the general guide does not match how your own body responds to certain food types*

 ## Low GI Tips